 There’s been a murder.
 The police have a suspect but the evidence doesn’t paint a clear picture.
 In an online jury deliberation room, you watch the testimonies, scrutinise the evidence, discuss with your fellow jurors – and reach your verdict.

 The decision you make will change someone’s life: what will you decide?

 If you’re a fan of crime fiction or true crime, this is the show for you.
-The Evidence Chamber is the second courtroom show from the team behind The Justice Syndicate (4* Irish Times, Lumen Prize longlist).
+It's made in collaboration with forensic scientists at the Leverhulme Research Centre for Forensic Science, and is the second courtroom show from the team behind the ★★★★★ Lumen Prize longlist show, The Justice Syndicate.

-What do I need to play The Evidence Chamber?
+What do I need to play The Evidence Chamber online?

 1. A desktop or laptop computer with a webcam.
 The show doesn’t work on a tablet or phone.

 2. Internet speed minimum: 6mbps.
 (Most broadband operates faster than this.
 It’s free to check your internet speed – you can do it at broadbandtest.which.co.uk).